maypay-app/maypay-ios-in-app-sdk/README.md

 ### SwiftUI

-You can display the standard Maypay button by importing the MaypaySwiftUI library and adding the MaypayButton with your requestId.
+You can display the default Maypay button by importing the MaypaySwiftUI library and adding the MaypayButton with your requestId.

 ```swift
 import SwiftUI